epirecipes/EpiCats/pn_stratify_two_risk_groups/pn_stratify_two_risk_groups.md

-# Stratifying an SIR model by risk group using AlgebraicPetri.jl
+# Stratifying an SIR model by two risk groups using AlgebraicPetri.jl
 Simon Frost (@sdwfrost)
 2023-06-13

 ## Introduction

-This example serves as a ‘Hello World’ to stratifying Petri net models, where a coarse model is stratified by another model - in this case, two risk groups, `H` and `L`, with high and low contact rates respectively.
+This example serves as a ‘Hello World’ to stratifying Petri net models, where an SIR model is stratified by another model - in this case, two risk groups, `H` and `L`, with high and low contact rates respectively.
+The stratification is done using two manually specified models.
+At the end, we use Catlab’s imperative interface to construct the risk group model programmatically; while this is more useful for models with many groups, it serves as a good test case.

 ## Libraries